Want to get the most of your brews and get consistent results?

 If you are getting a little more serious about home brewing and looking to upgrade your brew kit, I strongly recommend Bayou Classic’s 800-770 Brewing Thermometer.

 It saves you time from taking readings with a dial and external thermometer.
-It does this by staying mounted on the side of your stockpot.
+It does this by staying mounted on the side of your brew kettle.

 Because this unit is designed to be fixed to the side of your stock pot, it provides a constant and consistent reading.
 Unlike the adhesive thermometers, this one actually has a probe that stems all the way into your brew.